United States men's national handball team

 The United States national handball team is controlled by USA Team Handball.
 Due to disputes over funding, general lack of fiscal discipline, and accusations of incompetence, on February 14, 2006, the USOC revoked the governing duties of handball from the United States Team Handball Federation but has since selected USA Team Handball as the new United States National Governing Body.

 Tournament record

 Olympic Games

 Since their first appearance in 1936, USA has participated in six Olympic Games.

 World Championship

-Since their first appearance in 1964, USA has participated in seven World Championships.
+Since their first appearance in 1964, USA has participated in eight World Championships.